mauro-balades/NativeTS/README.md

 # NativeTS

-A moder Typescript transpiler to llvm
+A modern Typescript transpiler to llvm